secretflow/secretflow/docs/development/architecture.md

 # SecretFlow

-SecretFlow is an unified framework for privacy preserving data analysis and machine learning.
+SecretFlow is a unified framework for privacy preserving data analysis and machine learning.

 ![secretflow](../_static/secretflow.svg)